danielscc/danielscc/README.md

 ### Certificates

-Check out some of my certificates: https://github.com/danielscc/certificates
+Check out some of my <a href="https://github.com/danielscc/certificates">certificates</a>